hpmicro/hpm_sdk/samples/opener/motor/README_en.rst

   - This program uses the **BLM57050-1000**  brushless motor of "Leisai Intelligence", please refer to the `Leisai Intelligence <https://leisai.com/>`_ website for the specific parameters of the motor.

   - Board settings refer to the development board documentation  :ref:`Motor Pin <board_resource>`  related content

+  - For development boards without onboard SDRAM, note that when the build type is flash_sdram_xip, the SDRAM card must be inserted first.

 Software
 ~~~~~~~~~~~~